 Truly independent news outlets are becoming increasingly rare.
-The old saying was, “there’s a lie, big lie and then there’s the official lie.”
+The old saying was, “There’s a lie, a big lie, and then there’s the official lie.”
 Now there’s just the official lie.

 This is because they no longer care about anything beyond how many likes they got on their last cat video.